Samiatjaji/BlinkIT-Grocery-/README.md

 - KPIs

 Total Sales: $1.20M, indicating a healthy sales volume and suggests a healthy level of business activity.

-Average Sales: $141 per item, suggesting a moderate selling price and that the price is competitive Number of Items Sold: 8,523 items sold, contributing to the overall sales volume.
+Average Sales: $141 per item, suggesting a moderate selling price and that the price is competitive.

+Number of Items Sold: 8,523 items sold, contributing to the overall sales volume.

 Average Rating: 3.9, indicating a generally positive customer perception of the products.

 ![Primary KPI](https://github.com/user-attachments/assets/6f123723-6b47-48ca-a6d1-6f5852ce20eb)